 If a match is found, the product’s ASIN will be visible and the Amazon status toggle button becomes active allowing you to ‘enable’:

-However, if you’re product has not been automatically matched with an ASIN you will see the ASIN wizard icon:
+However, if you’re product has not been automatically matched with an ASIN you can choose to:

-- Use the ASIN Wizard to manually search for the item on Amazon and (if it exists) apply the ASIN and use the existing Amazon product data to list your product; or
+- Manually search for the item on Amazon and (if it exists) apply the ASIN and use the existing Amazon product data to list your product

 Additional views in Codisto LINQ